solliancenet/dp-203-v2/setup/17/asa-workspace-deploy.md

 - A unique suffix to be used when generating the name of the workspace.
 All workspaces deployed using the templates in this repo are named `asagaworkspace<unique_suffix>`, where `<unique_suffix>` gets replaced with the value you provide.
 Make sure the unique suffix is specific enough to avoid potential naming collisions (i.e. avoid using common values like `01`, `1`, `test`, etc.).
 Make sure you remember the unique suffix as you need to use it for additional configuration once the Azure Synapse Analytics workspace deployment is complete.
 - A password for the SQL admin account of the workspace.
 Make sure you save the password in a secure location (like a password manager) as you will need to use it later.
-- A GitHub account to access the content packs repository.
+- A GitHub account to access the GitHub repository.
 - A Power BI Pro subscription attached to the Azure AD account you will use to setup the Synapse Analytics workspace.
 In case you do not have a paid Power BI Pro subscription, you can get a 60 days trial by signing in to `https://powerbi.com` with your account and selecting `Try free`.
 - A Power BI Pro workspace (for details about creating a workspace in Power BI, see [Create the new workspaces in Power BI](https://docs.microsoft.com/en-us/azure/synapse-analytics/quickstart-power-bi)).